Brian Bress Organizing The Physical Evidence (Gradients on Gradients)

 Brian BRESS (b.
 1975, Norfolk, VA) will exhibit four new videos, each exploring a different nature motif — clouds, dunes, palms and flowers.
 The booth will also feature Bress’s diptych video, "Organizing The Physical Evidence (Gradients on Gradients)” and the “drawer” triptych, “Astronauts #1 (on broken circles and lines).”

 Brian Bress has described himself as coming to video with the agenda of a painter.
-His single and multi-channel videos address the connections between film, photography and painting - and the two-dimensional picture plane these mediums share.
+His single and multi-channel videos address the connections between film, sculpture photography and painting.
 All the costumes we see in Bress’s works are made in his studio, as are shallow sets in which his characters act.
 While the mechanics of the camera rationalize Bress’s actions two-dimensionally, the action in the studio is physical.
 There are no special effects.
 Upcoming projects for Brian Bress include a solo presentation at the Akron Museum of Art, “Brian Bress: Pictures Become You,” October 13, 2018 - April 14, 2019, and the group exhibition, “Paradox: The Body in the Age of Al,” at Carnegie Mellon University, Pittsburg, PA, October 5, 2018 - February 3, 2019.

 Tomory DODGE (b.
 1974, Denver, CO) will present new medium and large-scale abstract oil-on-canvas paintings.
-The 72 x 60 inch painting, “Elephant,” recently seen in a Dodge’s solo exhibition at the LUX Art Institute (Encinitas, CA), is a densely layered picture exploring the representation and mechanics of painting.
+The 62 x 60 inch painting, “Barbarian,” is a densely layered picture exploring the representation and mechanics of painting.
 The 48 x 36 inch painting, “Nocturne,” emphasizes figure/ground relationships, the sense of the picture plane and the visual push/pull of abstract space.

 Tomory Dodge writes, “I have often talked about paintings being inherently contradictory things.
 They are objects that are spaces, walls that are windows.
 They are the intersection of object and image.
 Painting maintains a physical anchor at a time when the image generally is becoming more and more ethereal — everywhere and nowhere at the same time.“ Tomory Dodge’s work at Expo Chicago is presented in collaboration with Miles McEenry Gallery, New York, where Dodge will have a solo exhibition in the spring of 2019.